Jake Burger Preview, Player Props: Marlins vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.6 K/9, which ranks 19th in MLB.
+- The 8.6 strikeouts per nine innings compiled by the Pirates pitching staff ranks 18th in MLB.

 - The Pirates' 4.61 team ERA ranks 22nd across all league pitching staffs.

-- The Pirates surrender the eighth-fewest home runs in baseball (178 total, 1.1 per game).
+- Pirates pitchers combine to surrender the eighth-fewest home runs in baseball (178 total, 1.1 per game).

-- Bido makes the start for the Pirates, his ninth of the season.
-He is 2-5 with a 6.36 ERA and 44 strikeouts in 46 2/3 innings pitched.
+- Priester (3-2) gets the starting nod for the Pirates in his eighth start of the season.
+He's put together a 7.86 ERA in 44 2/3 innings pitched, with 33 strikeouts.

-- His last time out came out of the bullpen on Saturday, Aug.
-26 when the righty tossed 2 1/3 innings against the Chicago Cubs, surrendering eight earned runs while giving up five hits.
+- His most recent time out came on Sunday against the Cincinnati Reds, when the right-hander threw six innings, surrendering two earned runs while allowing two hits.

-- In 14 games this season, the 27-year-old has amassed an ERA of 6.36, with 8.5 strikeouts per nine innings.
-Opponents are batting .274 against him.
+- In nine games this season, the 23-year-old has a 7.86 ERA and 6.6 strikeouts per nine innings, while giving up a batting average of .273 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.